Plushtoast/dsa5-darkmode/README.md

 Make sure to set foundry to dark mode too.

 THIS IS IN NO WAY A REAL DARKMODE, IF YOU WANT THIS TO HAPPEN - ADD PULL REQUESTS

+You can also take this repository as an example on how to create skins for TDE/DSA